Find out when you need to charge VAT and at what rate if you supply food and drink for the purposes of catering or as a takeaway.

 Food and drink supplied at or below cost from a tuck shop run by the school itself takes on the same liability as the education.

 You cannot normally deduct input tax incurred on costs that relate to exempt supplies.
-Further information can be found in Notice 706: partial exemption.
+Further information can be found in Partial exemption (VAT Notice 706).

-If you’re a student union, supplying catering both on behalf, and with the agreement of the parent institution, you’ll need to read section 5.5.
+If you’re a student union, supplying catering both on behalf, and with the agreement of the parent institution, you’ll need to read paragraph 5.5 of this guidance.

 2.7 Hospitals, clinics and nursing homes

 You cannot normally deduct input tax incurred on costs that relate to exempt supplies.
-Further information can be found in VAT liability of health institutions supplies (Notice 701/31) and Notice 706: partial exemption.
+Further information can be found in Health institutions supplies (VAT Notice 701/31) and Partial exemption (VAT Notice 706).

 3.1 Why you need to work out the ‘premises’

-You must always charge VAT at the standard rate if you make a supply of food and drink for consumption on the premises that it’s supplied in - see also section 1.
+You must always charge VAT at the standard rate (or the temporary reduced rate) if you make a supply of food and drink for consumption on the premises that it’s supplied in — read section 1 of this guidance (subject to the application of the temporary reduced rate).

 So it’s important to know what ‘premises’ means as there’ll be times when it’s not just the outlet where your business is situated.